The Optometrist's Guide to Roth IRA and How to do a Backdoor Roth

 Step 3: Wait 3-7 days for money to settle before making the Roth Conversion

-It usually takes a day or two for the $7,000 to transfer from your Checking account to your Vanguard Trad IRA.
+It usually takes a 3-7 days for the $7,500 to transfer from your Checking account to your Vanguard Trad IRA.
 It might take up to 6+ days for your money to settle in your Trad IRA before you are able to convert.

 - Go to the top Menu "My Accounts"